-Boracay is one of the most idyllic tropical islands imaginable.
-Palm trees swaying in the wind, crystal turquoise seas and seemingly endless stretches of talcum-powder-fine-white sand beaches, plus a distinctively laidback way of life characterise this pretty island.
-Despite being narrow and only seven kilometres long, Boracay offers everything from golf, trekking, sailing and watersports – such as windsurfing and scuba diving – to great hotels, gourmet restaurants and festivals.
-Plus, of course, its fabulous beaches – including White beach, voted the finest in the world.
-By night, it turns into one big tropical party venue, with nightclubs vying for attention with discos held on the beach.
+Palm trees swaying in the wind, crystal turquoise seas, and seemingly endless stretches of talcum-powder-fine-white sand beaches, plus a distinctively laid-back way of life characterise this beautiful island.
+Boracay offers everything from golf, trekking, sailing, and water sports (like windsurfing and scuba diving) to great hotels, gourmet restaurants, and festivals.
+Plus, of course, its fabulous beaches – including White Beach, voted among the finest in the world.

-Cagayan de Oro is a modern, multi-cultural city that lies on the northern shores of Mindanao island.
+Cagayan de Oro is a modern, multi-cultural city that lies on the northern shores of Mindanao Island of the Philippines.
 It has gourmet restaurants, fine hotels and is the shopping capital of the island.
-Known as the ‘city of golden friendship’ because of the hospitable nature of the kagayanons, Cagayan de Oro always offers a special welcome to visitors, wherever they may come from.
+Known as the "city of golden friendship" because of the hospitable nature of the kagayanons, Cagayan de Oro always offers a special welcome to visitors, wherever they may come from.

-Often called the “queen of the south,” Cebu, the country’s oldest city has now become its favourite tourist destination.
-With a keen choice of historical sights, long stretches of white sand beaches, excellent year-around scuba and water sport action, choice of dining, exciting nightlife and, of course, the famous warm hospitality it’s no surprise that visitor numbers, new hotels and tourist attractions are increasing.
+Referred to locally as "Queen of the south", Cebu, the country’s oldest city, has now become its favourite tourist destination.
+With a keen choice of historical sights, long stretches of white sand beaches, excellent year-round scuba and water sport action, choice of dining, exciting nightlife and, of course, the famous warm hospitality, it’s no surprise that visitor numbers, new hotels, and tourist attractions are on the rise.

-A multi-cultural metropolis on the island of Mindanao, Davao is one of largest and most cosmopolitan cities in the Philippines.
-With the country’s highest mountain, Mount Apo, as its backdrop, this vibrant city offers a mix of fabulous landscapes that include parks like the Eden Nature Park and the Mount Apo National Park, superb beaches, diving waters and islands such as the unspoiled Samal Island.
-The San Pedro Cathedral is just one of its great monuments, while its shopping malls, colourful festivals and gourmet restaurants are legendary.
-Top notch hotels and resorts make it a tourist hotspot.
-Davao is famous for its gold and is home of the famous Philippine Eagle National Centre where the truly beautiful but endangered national bird is bred.
+A multicultural metropolis on the island of Mindanao, Davao is one of the largest and most cosmopolitan cities in the Philippines.
+With the country’s highest mountain, Mount Apo, as its backdrop, this vibrant city offers a mix of fabulous landscapes that include parks like the Eden Nature Park and the Mount Apo National Park.
+Besides, superb beaches, diving waters, and islands such as the unspoiled Samal Island.

-The Philippine capital is Asia’s best-kept secret.
-The capital of the Orient’s only catholic country seems somehow out of place, vibrant with Latin American or Caribbean undertones.
+The Philippines’ capital is one of Asia’s best-kept secrets.
+The capital of the Orient’s only catholic country seems somehow out of place, vibrant with Latin American and Caribbean undertones.
 Music and dancing are everywhere, and the smiles and laughter rival Bangkok’s in their warmth and enthusiasm.
-Manila’s intense historical influences – Spanish religion and American consumerism – have led to the saying that the capital has spent "400 years in a convent and 50 in Hollywood."
-This blend of diverse cultural influences has resulted in a city of extremes ready to delight the unsuspecting traveller.
+Manila’s rich history, shaped by Spanish religion and American consumerism, has led to the saying that the city spent "400 years in a convent and 50 in Hollywood."
+This blend of diverse cultural influences has resulted in a city of extremes that is sure to pleasantly surprise any unsuspecting traveller.